 I cared deeply about both oral and written advocacy and prided myself on negotiating in a tough, but fair, manner.
 While I always pushed for the best result for my client–at times fiercely–it was never a bad day when the result was fair to all parties.
 It was even better when it was civil litigation.

 There are some cases that can only be resolved via Trial, but the overwhelming majority should be able to be resolved at mediation.
 In addition to appropriate levels of preparedness, motivation and authority (as well as a dash of patience), my experience is that the chances of resolution are highest with a strong mediator.
 In aspiring to be one of the best, I’ll work tirelessly to resolve cases that have even the slimmest chance of being resolved.

 While parties’ representatives have hundreds of other cases in their charge, I won’t forget that parties themselves may only ever have that one case and that the result affects them directly, often very substantially.

 In my spare time, I shuttle my now-12-year-old to baseball, golf and hockey, depending on the season.
 His truest love is baseball and he’s now playing at the AAA level.
 I’m now coaching at that level.
-While we miss our AA mates, we are excited for next season and beyond, despite COVID.
-I’m still VP at Annette Baseball Association, an outstanding community program on the west side, and on the Board at George Bell Arena, an iconic west-end City facility.
+While we miss our AA mates, we are excited for this season and beyond, despite COVID.
+I’m still VP at Annette Baseball Association, an outstanding community program on the west side, and served for four years on the Board at George Bell Arena, an iconic west-end City facility.